tagnja/blog/source/_posts/How-to-use-Nginx-reverse-proxy-virtual-domain-on-Windows-10.md

 **Note**

+1. Ports 80, 433... of Nginx listened can't be occupied.
-1. You must use Nginx commands to start and stop Nginx, else you can't to stop the Nginx.
+2. You must use Nginx commands to start and stop Nginx, else you can't to stop the Nginx.
 You need to kill Nginx processes on Task Manager - Details of Windows, or to restart the Windows system.
-2. Before run `start nginx`, you need to check is there an Nginx server is running.
+3. Before run `start nginx`, you need to check is there an Nginx server is running.
 If there is an Nginx server is running, you must run `nginx -s stop` firstly.
 Repeatedly running `start nginx`, it will start multiple Nginx server and you can't stop all Nginx servers, then you can't to stop all Nginx.
 You need to kill Nginx processes on Task Manager - Details of Windows, or to restart the Windows system.